Life Settlement Broker, Individual/TBA

 - A candidate may wave the education requirement if he/she were regularly employed by a life settlement provider, life insurance company, life settlement broker, or an insurance producer with a life line of authority for a period of not less than one year during the last three years in responsible insurance duties relating to the use of life insurance and annuity contracts in the design and administration of plans for estate conservation and distribution, employee benefits and business continuation, and settlements of life insurance and annuity contracts.
 A person serving with the Armed Forces may also qualify on the basis of such experience if the one-year period of employment was during the three years next preceding his/her entry into the Armed Forces, and he/she applies within one year after discharge.
 The candidate must submit a signed and completed Statement of Employer with the license application.

 All applicants must submit fingerprints of both hands.
 All New York resident applicants must be electronically fingerprinted with IdentoGo.
 Non-resident applicants must submit a completed fingerprint card and fingerprint fees to the Department.
-Additional instructions can be found on the Fingerprinting Procedures page.
+Follow the instructions found in the general Fingerprinting for DFS section.

 Match the submission code numbers listed under the Resident or Non-Resident columns with the corresponding numbers on the Submission Requirements Chart to determine what must be submitted with the license application.